 The compact is undoubtedly long, as it holds the compact foundation ‘pod’ and a well for the sponge to sit, and not forgetting the huge mirror.
-Even though the compact is on the large size, it’s very slim and lightweight so it wouldn’t take up much room in a makeup bag for travel,
+Even though the compact is on the large size, it’s very slim and lightweight so it wouldn’t take up much room in a makeup bag for travel, or on-the-go.

 The NARS Radiant Cream Compact Foundation pod clicks into the well easily, with an audible click so you know when it’s in place.
 The pod has a lid which keeps the foundation airtight and free from bacteria and dirt.
 The lid simply clicks open to reveal the foundation pan, but you must make sure you close the lid firmly and tightly after application or you could risk your foundation completely drying out as it’s a cream product.